valkey-io/valkey-doc/docs/management/security/acl.md

 Allow and disallow certain keys and key permissions:

 * `~<pattern>`: Add a pattern of keys that can be mentioned as part of commands.
 For instance `~*` allows all the keys.
 The pattern is a glob-style pattern like the one of `KEYS`.
 It is possible to specify multiple patterns.
-* `%R~<pattern>`: (Available in Redis 7.0 and later) Add the specified read key pattern.
+* `%R~<pattern>`: Add the specified read key pattern.
 This behaves similar to the regular key pattern but only grants permission to read from keys that match the given pattern.
 See [key permissions](#key-permissions) for more information.
-* `%W~<pattern>`: (Available in Redis 7.0 and later) Add the specified write key pattern.
+* `%W~<pattern>`: Add the specified write key pattern.
 This behaves similar to the regular key pattern but only grants permission to write to keys that match the given pattern.
 See [key permissions](#key-permissions) for more information.
-* `%RW~<pattern>`: (Available in Redis 7.0 and later) Alias for `~<pattern>`.
+* `%RW~<pattern>`: Alias for `~<pattern>`.
 * `allkeys`: Alias for `~*`.
 * `resetkeys`: Flush the list of allowed keys patterns.
 For instance the ACL `~foo:* ~bar:* resetkeys ~objects:*`, will only allow the client to access keys that match the pattern `objects:*`.

 Allow and disallow Pub/Sub channels:

-* `&<pattern>`: (Available in Redis 6.2 and later) Add a glob style pattern of Pub/Sub channels that can be accessed by the user.
+* `&<pattern>`: Add a glob style pattern of Pub/Sub channels that can be accessed by the user.
 It is possible to specify multiple channel patterns.
 Note that pattern matching is done only for channels mentioned by `PUBLISH` and `SUBSCRIBE`, whereas `PSUBSCRIBE` requires a literal match between its channel patterns and those allowed for user.
 * `allchannels`: Alias for `&*` that allows the user to access all Pub/Sub channels.
 * `resetchannels`: Flush the list of allowed channel patterns and disconnect the user's Pub/Sub clients if these are no longer able to access their respective channels and/or channel patterns.